 Italian • Cont/classic • Constant • Stylish • High chairs

 +44 20 7201 3833

 Even though it has been open for a few years now, Heston Blumenthal’s renowned restaurant at the Mandarin Oriental in Knightsbridge is still one of the hottest spots in London.
 Inspired by historic British gastronomy, the menu has received two Michelin stars, and self-proclaimed foodies declare this at the top of their dining list.
 While children are welcome and highchairs are available, lunchtime would be a better option.

 British • Contemporary • Hot • Stylish • High chairs

-This casual Notting Hill hotspot by famed Australian chef and TV star Bill Granger is a requirement for anyone in the area.
+This casual Notting Hill and Sloane Square hotspot by famed Australian chef and TV star Bill Granger is a requirement for anyone in those areas.
 The menu, full of dishes made from fresh, local produce, has a decidedly simple flare, with the wine list adding a nice sophisticated touch.
 While very kid-friendly, it operates on a first come, first served basis, so heading over for an early lunch or dinner would be best.